liyang619/COLE-Platform/README.md

 - Customize the human questionnaire (main branch)
 - Configure game settings (main branch)
 - Human-Human Play (human branch)
-- Play with LLM agent like gpt-4 (main branch)
+- Play with LLM agent like gpt-4 (human branch)
 - Training your own COLE_SV agent (cole_training branch) and ZSC baseline agents including SP, FCP, PBT, MEP (baseline_training branch)
 - And many more!

+The usage of each ability, please refer to the corresponding branch.

 This repository introduces a human-AI evaluation platform built around the Overcooked game, designed to support Human-AI experiments.
 Overcooked, a two-player fully cooperative game.
 The system is shown as follows.